tvheadend/tvheadend/docs/markdown/webui_general.md

 the total number of items available.

 * The *Per page* drop-down allows you to control how many rows are displayed within the grid.
-By default, this is set to 50.
-Note that increasing the number of rows displayed can affect performance.
+By default, this is set to 50, increasing the number of rows displayed may affect performance.

 * The refresh icon allows you to refresh the currently-displayed rows.